tanvig14/MATLAB_for_Image_Processing/README.md

-# MATLAB_for_Image_Processing
+# Image Processing Activites Using MATLAB
-This is a collection of MATLAB codes for image processing activities
+This is a collection of MATLAB codes for image processing activities, ranging from simple things like creating geometric shpaes to implmenting image transformations and filters.